SLIIT-3rd-Year-Bois-Inc/cloths-store-frontend/README.md

 # This is the frontend of the "Cloths" Online Shopping Store

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the frontend for the clothing application.

 ## How to start development?